 AMCAS hobbies and artistic endeavors can certainly serve as a way to set your application apart from others.
 If a hobby or artistic endeavor has been a big part of your life or part of your identity, it can certainly be included.
 It's important, however, to ensure that what you want to include is really a significant experience for you.
 You'll need to demonstrate that your participation has helped shape you as a person, helped you grow, and taught you important lessons.

-4. How far back can I go for listing an experience for AMCAS Work and Activities?
+4. How far back can I go when listing an experience for AMCAS Work and Activities?

 You can list experiences as far back as the summer following your senior year at high school.
 For the most part, entries further back than that are not relevant and shouldn't be included.

-5. What should I write for my AMCAS experiences titles?
+5. What should I write for my AMCAS Work and Activities titles?

 Activity names should be as descriptive as possible.
 For example, instead of writing “Volunteer”, “Patient Transplant Volunteer” is more suitable and descriptive.